lindeloev/mcp/README.md

+Bayesian inference of multiple change points and the parameters of the (linear) segments in between.
+Under the hood, `mcp` takes an abstract representation of linear segments, turn it into JAGS code, and draw in helpful plot and inference functions to test hypotheses.

-Infer multiple change points and the parameters of the segments in between.
-This package is currently in alpha, so expect changes in API and aware that it has not been thoroughly tested.
+This package is currently in alpha, so expect changes in API and be aware that it has not been thoroughly tested.
+Please raise issues or otherwise give feedback.

 # Install

  * Install JAGS 4.4 or later [from here](https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/).
 Linux users will need to [go here](http://mcmc-jags.sourceforge.net/).

  * `devtools::install_github("lindeloev/mcp")`

 # Quick usage guide